srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 45: August 1, 2018
+1. Implemented an algorithm to find the max population of the year, given the birth rate and death rate for the range of years.

 ## Day 44: July 31, 2018
 1. Implemented Least Recently Used cache.